Basics of Phytochemistry

 • These compounds include alkaloids, flavonoids, terpenoids, phenolics, saponins, and glycosides, among others.

-Importance of Phytochemicals
+Importance of Basics of Phytochemicals:

 • Medicinal Uses: Many phytochemicals have therapeutic properties.
 For example, aspirin was originally derived from salicylic acid found in willow bark.